Utility-Gods/godship/src/content/blog/experimenting-with-hypermedia-sync.md

 **Template rendering cost**: Every update triggers server-side template rendering.
 This works fine for <100 concurrent users but requires caching strategies beyond that.

+**Canvas state management**: The canvas experiment taught us that some interactions need more than just HTML attributes.
+We ended up with a tiny bit of JavaScript to handle drawing state - but it's way simpler than managing full client-side state in React/Vue.

 **Mobile battery drain**: Persistent SSE connections impact mobile battery life more than periodic polling for some use cases.
+Test on actual devices before shipping.

 ## Try It Yourself

-Check out our [10,000 checkbox experiment](https://hypermedia-sync.fly.dev/) and see hypermedia sync in action.
-Open multiple tabs, click around, and watch them stay perfectly synchronized.
+Check out both experiments and see hypermedia sync in action:

+- **[10,000 Checkboxes](https://hypermedia.utilitygods.com/experiments/checkboxes)** - Open multiple tabs, click around, watch them stay perfectly synchronized
+- **[Collaborative Canvas](https://hypermedia.utilitygods.com/experiments/canvas-draw-sync)** - Grab a friend (or just open two tabs) and draw together in real-time

 The source code and architecture deep-dive are available in our [hypermedia-sync repository](https://github.com/utility-gods/hypermedia-sync).